 Thanksgiving cactus propagation

-It is easy to propagate this houseplant by stem cuttings.
+It is easy to propagate crab cactus (S.truncata) with stem cuttings.

 Where to purchase Thanksgiving cactus

-- Schlumbergera truncata on Etsy – with buds!
+- You can purchase Schlumbergera truncata on Etsy.

-Would you like a reminder of this post for how to take care of a schlumbergera truncata?
+Would you like a reminder of this post about how to take care of a Schlumbergera truncata?
 Just pin this image to one of your Pinterest succulent boards so that you can easily find it later.

-You can also watch our video for schlumbergera truncata care on YouTube.
+You can also watch our video for crab cactus care on YouTube.

 Thanksgiving Cactus Care

-Thanksgiving cactus is a holiday cactus that flowers in fall.
-It is easy to grow and has long lasting tubular flowers.
+Schlumbergera truncata is a holiday cactus that flowers in the fall.
+It is easy to grow and has long-lasting tubular flowers.

 Materials